 home > e-Commerce sites > eBay

 Placing an email form within your eBay auction is a great way for your potential bidders to contact you or ask you questions without exposing your email address to SPAM.
+Addtionally it allows you to capture specific details from your customers.
 The tutorial below provides step by step instructions for quickly adding an email form to your eBay auctions.

 To get started, you must first have your form HTML code already generated and ready for insertion.
 The best way to do this is with a free form creation service such as myContactForm.com.
-We have written a full myContactForm.com tutorial here.
+Please read our detailed article about using myContactForm.com.

 a.
 Go to eBay.com.